f5devcentral/f5-big-iq-lab/docs/class5/module1/lab1.rst

 a.
 In the IP Address field, type the IP address of the device: **10.1.10.10**

 b.
-In the User Name and Password fields, type the user name (david) and password (david) for the device.
+In the User Name and Password fields, type the user name (admin) and password (purple123) for the device.

 c.
 Cluster Display Name: **Use Existing**.